-(c) In the third condition, Rostow argued in favour of mobilizing domestic capital which is no different from the first condition.
+- (c) In the third condition, Rostow argued in favor of mobilizing domestic capital which is no different from the first condition.

 5. The drive to maturity is confusing.
 The stage contains all the features of the take-off, e.g., net investment over 10 percent of national income, development of the latest production techniques, etc. Therefore, the need for a separate stage where growth is self-sustained is no longer required.
 In reality, no growth is absolutely self-sustaining or self-limiting.